Will we forever remain the Selfie Generation?

-People who haven’t yet reached this level of maturity tend to have certain firm beliefs about themselves, beliefs that stem from ideas or principles, not genuine emotions.
+People who haven’t yet reached this level of maturity tend to have certain firm beliefs about themselves that stem from ideas or principles, not genuine emotions.

-What to look out for: When people are trying too hard to project a self-image, that isn’t true and only makes them feel worse.
+What to look out for: When people try too hard to project a false self-image which only makes them feel worse.